-Those three types are the “Lone Wolf,” “Community Prepper,” and the “Hyper Focused Prepper.”
-These three types are just like they sound like but it is worth trying to understand them a little bit more.
+Those three types are the “Lone Wolf,” “Community Prepper,” and the “Hyper-Focused Prepper.”
+These three types are just like they sound, but it is worth trying to understand them a little bit more.

 The lone wolf is different from someone being stranded in a survival situation.
-One person is being forced to survive on their own while the other is choosing to survive on their own.
+One person is being forced to survive on their own, while the other is choosing to survive on their own.

-Generally speaking, the lone wolf approach shuts out the rest of the world.
-They gather their supplies, get prepared, and when the SHTF they close the hatches.
-The end goal for the lone wolf is their survival and that is that.
+Generally speaking, this approach shuts out the rest of the world.
+They gather their supplies, get prepared, and when the SHTF, they close the hatches and do their best to stay away from other groups.
+The end goal for this type of prepper is their survival and that is that.

 - Being responsible for one individual means less water, food, and gear.

-- Plans and tasks can be completed your way
+- Plans and tasks can be completed your way.

-- Moving stealthily is easier with one person
+- Moving stealthily is easier with one person.

 - Becoming sick or injured becomes exponentially more dangerous when you are alone.
 Even simple tasks such as acquiring water and food could prove extremely difficult.

-- It is near impossible to provide around the clock security.
+- It is near impossible to provide around-the-clock security.